andrelandgraf/aileen/README.md

 Deploy the Next.js application to Vercel.
 Ensure all environment variables from your `.env` file are added to the Vercel project environment settings.

 For complete deployment instructions, refer to the official documentation for [Mastra Cloud](https://mastra.ai) and [Vercel](https://vercel.com/docs).

+## Aileen in Production

+In production, you likely want to have two separate Neon organizations:

+- **Company Organization** - Hosts the Aileen platform database (users, projects, versions, secrets)
+- **Multi-Tenant Agent Organization** - Hosts all agent-managed codegen application databases

+This separation provides better resource isolation, cost tracking, and management of the agent-created databases.
+For detailed information about scaling agent platforms on Neon, see [Neon for AI Agent Platforms](https://neon.com/agents).